-- Providing a safe environment for pupils to talk about issues that may concern them, including sensitive topics such as terrorism and extremist ideology. - Identifying and risk assessing individuals who may be drawn into terrorism, violent or non-violent extremism. - Knowing how to complete a Channel referral and how to seek support for the child/young person - Ensuring all staff receive appropriate training and have the knowledge and confidence to identify pupils at risk of being drawn into terrorism and extremism and challenge extremist ideas. - Ensuring children are safe from terrorist and extremist material when accessing the internet in school, including having in place appropriate levels of filtering.
+- Providing a safe environment for pupils to talk about issues that may concern them, including sensitive topics such as terrorism and extremist ideology. - Identifying and risk assessing individuals who may be drawn into terrorism, violent or non-violent extremism. - Ensuring all staff receive appropriate training and have the knowledge and confidence to identify pupils at risk of being drawn into terrorism and extremism and challenge extremist ideas as well as an understanding of local risks and vulnerabilities. - Ensuring children are safe from terrorist and extremist material when accessing the internet in school, including having in place appropriate levels of filtering. - When any concerns about a child or young person who is at risk of radicalisation are reported or identified, a Prevent referral will be completed and sent to the Connected Communities Manager.
+Advice can be sought from the Education Safeguarding team or the Safeguarding Hub regarding the most appropriate referral route.
+Where immediate risk of harm is identified, then either police or Children's Services should be contacted.